The former head of the Calhoun County Veterans Affairs office has been sentenced to 120 days in jail for taking money over his normal income.

 The courtroom was filled with spectators.
 Some wore military uniforms; many had either hats indicating they were veterans or wore motorcycle club jackets with veteran affiliations.

-Posted by GPD on July 28, 2015, With 352 Reads Filed under Veterans Administration (VA).
+Posted by GPD on July 28, 2015, With 354 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.